-I also searched the geo-tag of the road and lot on the social media and blogs.
-This came up with lots of videos of people walking down the road, cycling, a fair few beauty pictures.
+I also searched for the geo-tag of the road and a lot on social media and blogs.
+This came up with lots of videos of people walking down the road, cycling, a fair few beautiful pictures.
 All of these matched the way it looked on the drone footage and pictures from the realtor but from very different angles.

 Finally, before we agreed to put down a deposit we also contacted a local real estate lawyer (not one recommended by them), just to be sure.
 We did this via a New Brunswick government website that has links to registered Law firms specialising in real estate and land purchase.
 We were advised there is some risk but the paperwork matches the requirements and we were told to request asked for the signed contract to be sent via post so you have signed hard copies in addition to any digital.

 We may find we get to the plot of land and it is being developed a lot around it, we may even find that it just is too far out from where we are able to find work.

 EDIT: We were planning to fly out and see the land this year but may have to do this next spring/summer.
-There is a clause in our contract that also allows for a 24 month period if we are not satisfied when we do view the property, we can exchange this contract and the money we have so far invested into another plot of land on their books (without any additional fee's).
+There is a clause in our contract that also allows for a 24 month period (if we are not satisfied when we do view the property) where we can exchange this contract and the money we have so far invested into another plot of land on their books (without any additional fee's).
 I will pop a post on when we fly out there and will document some of this with drone footage too.
 If this goes as plan...
 I hope to see more companies and land owners conducting sales this way.